 The first photo sharing sites originated during the mid to late 1990s primarily from services providing online ordering of prints (photo finishing), but many more came into being during the early 2000s with the goal of providing permanent and centralized access to a user's photos, and in some cases video clips too.
 Webshots, SmugMug, Yahoo!
 Photos and Flickr were among the first.

-A podcast (or non-streamed webcast) is a series of digital media files (either audio or video) that are released episodically and often downloaded through web syndication.
+files (either audio or video) that are released episodically and often downloaded through web syndication.
 The word replaced webcast in common vernacular due to the fame of the iPod and its role in the rising popularity and innovation of web feeds.

 RSS (Rich Site Summary) is a format for delivering regularly changing web content.
 Many news-related sites, weblogs and other online publishers syndicate their content as an RSS Feed to whoever wants it.